Ramping up for the holidays: How to excel at handling higher customer service demands

 From nesting to production

 Finding the right agents is only the beginning.
-Companies must also be prepared to train them to handle an onslaught of time-sensitive inquiries while simultaneously serving as an ambassador for the brand.
+Companies must also be prepared to train them to handle time-sensitive inquiries while simultaneously serving as an ambassador for the brand.

 In an outsourced environment, new hire training offers a brief but critical opportunity to get new team members up to speed.
-“We want them to get a feel for our own culture, and even more importantly a feel for the client’s brand,” says Chuck Koskovich, chief operating officer at TELUS International.
+It’s important to help them develop a feel for your culture, and even more importantly, a feel for the culture of the client that they are supporting.

 Once they’re immersed in the brand and knowledgeable about a company’s products, new team members go through a “nesting” process designed to improve their proficiency with handling customer inquiries.
-In a contact center, this is where they go from training to actually learning how to do the job side-by-side with a team leader or subject matter expert, Koskovich says.
-“It’s a very collaborative process.
-If someone has never done this kind of work it can be a little overwhelming, and they really benefit from the coaching and feedback they get in this pre-production floor phase.”
+In a contact center, this is where they go from training to actually learning how to do the job side-by-side with a team leader or subject matter expert.
+This is a collaborative process and agents can really benefit from the coaching they receive in this pre-production floor phase.

 New team members need time to familiarize themselves with the products they’re supporting and hone their skills before they transition to production.
-For clients in need of temporary workers, Koskovich says TELUS International often narrows the scope of the role to enable quicker ramping.
+For clients in need of temporary workers, TELUS International often narrows the scope of the role to enable quicker ramping.
 For example, agents may only focus on sales or tech support during a rush, then “up-skill” later on.
-“There’s an art and science to it all,” Koskovich says.

 Boost agent engagement